Classification of Printers: Based on Use and Features

 Color Printers

-Color printers can print in a wide range of colors.
-They are perfect for photos, flyers, and colorful presentations.
+Color printers can print in multiple colors using cyan, magenta, yellow, and black (CMYK).
+They are best for photos, charts, and colorful documents.

 Connectivity Based Printers